Serving

 Within these broad guidelines, the allocation of time will be based on scientific merit, strategic importance, resource availability, and the uniqueness

 of Keck's capabilities for the investigation.
-All proposals for NASA Keck time will be evaluated by scientists on the NASA Keck Telescope Allocation Committee (NASA Keck TAC), with the TAC process administered by the NASA Exoplanet Science Institute (NExScI).
-In recognition of the science communities that NASA Keck time served, TAC members are selected to ensure balanced expertise in the areas of exoplanets, solar system objects, and in support of NASA's Cosmic Origins and Physics of the Cosmos goals.
+All proposals for NASA Keck time will be evaluated by scientists on the NASA Keck Telescope Allocation Committee (TAC), with the TAC process administered by the NASA Exoplanet Science Institute (NExScI).
+In recognition of the science communities that NASA Keck time serves, TAC members are selected to ensure balanced expertise in the areas of exoplanets, solar system objects, and in support of NASA's Cosmic Origins and Physics of the Cosmos goals.
 NASA's proposal solicitation and their evaluation by the NASA Keck TAC are phased to meet the telescope scheduling requirements set by the Director of the Keck Observatory.

 Ib.
 Applying for Observing Time